JuliaSymbolics/SymbolicUtils.jl/docs/src/manual/rewrite.md

 sin(β)*cos(α) + cos(β)*sin(α)
 ```

-Let's say you want to catch the coefficents of a second degree polynomial in z.
+Let's say you want to catch the coefficients of a second degree polynomial in z.
 You can do that with:
 ```jldoctest rewrite
 c2d = @rule ~a + ~b*z + ~c*z^2 => (~a, ~b, ~c)